 The way we lead and manage others during times of stress and help people to cope with change is so critical.
 The pandemic has shone a light on leadership and highlighted the approaches that work the best.
 A recent BBC article pointed to the fact that more than ever before, we are now aware of the huge benefits of compassionate leadership.
 The traits most often associated with female leaders are proving to be the most effective in combating stress.
 In the article, Sarah Beale, chief executive of the UK’s Construction Industry Training Board, agrees that there is a “female playbook” when it comes to leadership, one that champions empathy.
 Yvonne Wassenaar, chief executive of US technology firm Puppet, in the same article, also agrees that female bosses are more open.
 “What I’ve found is that if you’re willing to be vulnerable – she said- then people are willing to be vulnerable to you, and that’s when you get true dialogue and true progress.”
 Leaders who listen and take time to understand the stress that employees face are having the greatest success.

 I recently interviewed a female CEO on this topic, and she told me that she no longer schedules meetings for herself or her teams between 11.30 am and 1.30 pm so that her teams can spend this time attending to themselves.
-She knows that staff are using this time to take a walk, have a proper lunch break away from their screens and also relaxing at this point in the day because they know that it’s permitted.
+She knows that staff are using this time to take a walk, have a proper lunch break away from their screens and also relax at this point in the day because they know that it’s permitted.
 She is doing the same.
 It’s so strange that we need permission to relax, but if that’s what it takes, then as leaders let’s enable this to happen!

 And what can we do to help ourselves to relax?